Denzel Perryman: 2016

 Perryman entered training camp slated as the starting inside linebacker, along with Manti Te'o, after the Chargers released Butler and Kavell Conner during the offseason.
 His position was challenged by Nick Dzubnar after Perryman suffered an undisclosed injury in camp and was sidelined for a few weeks.
 McCoy named Te'o and Perryman the starting inside linebackers, along with Kyle Emanuel and Melvin Ingram.

 On September 25, Perryman recorded a season-high ten combined tackles and a sack on Andrew Luck during a 26–22 loss at the Indianapolis Colts.
 Perryman suffered a shoulder injury and was sidelined for the Chargers' Week 5 loss at the Raiders.
 He returned the following week to help a depleted defense, but was still dealing with an injured shoulder.
-On October 23, 2016, Perryman collected seven combined tackles, a pass break-up, and made his first career interception off of Matt Ryan during a 33-30overtime victory at the Atlanta Falcons.
+On October 23, 2016, Perryman collected seven combined tackles, a pass break-up, and made his first career interception off of Matt Ryan during a 33-30 overtime victory at the Atlanta Falcons.
 Perryman helped the Chargers come back from a 17-point deficit as the defense held the Falcons to three points in the second half.
 His interception came with three minutes remaining in the fourth quarter and set up the San Diego's game-tying drive.
 He also made a crucial stop on fourth down in overtime, tackling running back Devonta Freeman for a one-yard loss to set up Josh Lambo's game-winning 42-yard field goal.
 He injured his hamstring and missed two consecutive games (Weeks 9–10).
 Perryman returned in Week 12 and tied his season-high of ten combined tackles during a 21–13 victory at the Houston Texans.
 On December 24, 2016, Perryman recorded seven combined tackles and a sack in the Chargers' 20–17 loss at the Cleveland Browns.
 He left in the fourth quarter after suffering a knee injury and was inactive for their Week 17 loss to the Chiefs.
 He finished the season with 72 combined tackles (56 solo), two sacks, and an interception in 12 games and 11 starts.
 The San Diego Chargers finished last in the AFC West with a 5–11 record in 2016 and did not qualify for the playoffs.